KARNATISAITHARUN/documentation/using-ocular/getting-started/installation.md

 2. [Authenticate with ShiftLeft](../../using-cli/authenticating.md).

 3. Run the [CLI `sl ocular` command and options](../../using-cli/cli-reference.md).
-The directoy `~/.shiftleft/ocular` is automatically created, and ShiftLeft Ocular is installed there.
+The directory `~/.shiftleft/ocular` is automatically created, and ShiftLeft Ocular is installed there.

 ### Updating ShiftLeft Ocular